 Optical Size Versions

-The majority of font users may be unaware that most digital fonts available for use today are in fact generated from the display size designs of typefaces that were originally intended for text usage.
+Many font users may be unaware that their early digital fonts were in fact generated from the display size designs of typefaces that were originally intended for text usage.
 In other words, the typefaces have been digitized from the drawings of 72 point masters for example and modern technology and reproduction methods, advancements in printing technology and papers take care of the optical size requirement.
-Almost.
-To overcome this problem we have developed a procedure for improving the readability of text when using scaleable fonts by creating optical size versions of fonts for use within a narrow range of sizes – say 7 point through to 10 point, beyond which the original display size design may suffice, within which the algorithmically scaled display size version may appear spindly or even break up when it hits paper, in particular newsprint.
+The result being that fonts appear to be spindly at small sizes and possibly break up when reversed out of dark and multi-toned backgrounds.
+To overcome this problem we have developed a procedure for improving the readability of text when using scaleable fonts by creating optical size versions of fonts for use within a narrow range of sizes – say 7 point through to 10 point, beyond which the original display size design may suffice.

-As font editing is a specialised and exacting skill, it not only requires a knowledge of fonting technology but typographic and visual expertise as well.
-We have more than 40 years experience in typeface design and have made contributions to many of the world’s major font libraries, mastered all the major font editing programs to ensure our customers reliable, trouble-free font data on all platforms.
+As font editing is a specialised and exacting skill, it not only requires a knowledge of font technology but typographic and visual expertise as well.
+We have more than 50 years experience in typeface design and have made contributions to most of the world’s major font libraries, mastered all the major font editing programs to ensure our customers’ reliable, trouble-free font data on all platforms.

 Editing existing fonts